5 Ways to Stay Healthy After Age 45

 To get enough sleep, aim to go to bed at the same time each night and keep interruptions to a minimum.
 Also try to wind down before you go to sleep, as this will help you relax and fall asleep faster, improving the amount of sleep you get each night.
 Turn your phone off and avoid screen time before sleep, your sleep cycle will thank you.

 As for me, I always keep a protein shake handy.
-Some boiled eggs are also great to have around the house and they are easy to bring with you to work or play.
+Some boiled eggs are also great to have around the house and are easy to bring to work or play.

 Go to the gym!
 Get some endorphins!
 Get’em now..they are highly addictive.
 Once you get a runner’s high…you’ll never go back!

-Fortunately, it’s possible to stay as active and healthy as you get older.
+Fortunately, itโs possible to stay as active and healthy as you get older.
 It just takes a little bit of creativity and effort.
-Follow these tips to stay fit and healthy as you age.
+Follow these tips to stay fit and healthy in middle age.

 Got bad posture?
 Do you need a good stretching routine?
 Check my latest article on posture for kids and adults.